STOP (Teen Driver Intervention)

 The City Solicitor or Municipal Judge orders a violator to attend a STOP class.
 (They may also order the violator to complete other items, such as community service and defensive driving courses, as part of their sentence or Solicitor's Pre-Trial Intervention.)

-The STOP class lasts approximately two hours and is only offered one weeknight a month at 6:30 p.m. in the Johns Creek Municipal Courtroom, 11445 Johns Creek Parkway (map).
+The STOP class lasts approximately two hours and is only offered once a month in the Johns Creek Municipal Courtroom, 11445 Johns Creek Parkway (map).
 It consists of input from a Johns Creek judge, police officer and solicitor.

 Parents are strongly encouraged to attend with their teens to learn more about the importance of practice driving and driving privilege limits, and the serious problem of distracted driving.